bramley/phplist-plugin-subscribers/README.md

 ## Version history ##

     version     Description
-    2.3.0+20160110  Add placeholder to unsubscribe from a list 2.2.0+20151025  Show total of campaigns sent
+    2.4.0+20160317  Add page to apply action to set of subscribers 2.3.0+20160110  Add placeholder to unsubscribe from a list 2.2.0+20151025  Show total of campaigns sent
                     Coding standards changes